Californian turkey

 This species was originally described as a type of peafowl by Miller in 1909 and placed in the genus Pavo with that bird.
-Years later he reclassified it as an intermediate between the Indian peafowl and the ocellated turkey.
-But it eventually was seen as a close relative of modern extant wild turkeys.

 Distribution and origin

 "The unquestionable geographic range of M. californica extended from Orange County in the south (Imperial Highway), through Los Angeles County (Rancho La Brea and probably also Workman and Alhambra Streets), to Santa Barbara County in the north (Carpinteria)."

 During the Miocene, Californian turkeys probably originated from other turkey populations that have become restricted to southern California.
 However, the similarities between the Californian and wild turkey suggest the former, following isolation of their ancestors, may have faced similar evolutionary pressures when compared to their mainland relatives.

-The xeric desert topography that prevails now in southeastern California and western Arizona may have prevented its neighbor, the wild turkey, from exchanging genes with one another.
+The xeric desert topography that prevails now in southeastern California and western Arizona may have prevented the Californian turkey and its neighbor, the wild turkey, from exchanging genes with one another.
 This would therefore indicate the California turkey has been an isolated species separated from the more abundant wild turkey for some time before their extinction.